What Causes Fanconi Anemia?

 - Heart surgery to correct heart defects

-- Therapies for gastrointestinal (GI), kidney or other problems associated with the condition
+- Therapies for gastrointestinal, kidney or other problems related to Fanconi anemia.

-- Hormonal therapy to treat growth deficiency, thyroid conditions and diabetes
+- Hormone therapy to treat poor growth, thyroid conditions and diabetes

-Genetic counseling and educational and emotional support from the treatment team also helps patients and families understand and cope with the condition.
+Educational and emotional support from the treatment team help patients and families understand and cope with FA.
+Genetic counseling can also help.

 Researchers are studying Fanconi anemia to better understand the disease.
 They are working to develop new treatments.
 The Fanconi Anemia Comprehensive Care Center at Cincinnati Children’s offers new research and experimental therapies for children and young adults with Fanconi anemia.